 As a public speaker, she recently delivered a Walrus Talk at the inaugural event for the Canada 150 tour: “We Desire a Better Country” entitled The Future is Accessible.
 Speaking and participating in arts and social research collaborations has taken her to Universities, Colleges and theatres throughout Canada, and as far as Bogota, Colombia, where she shared her perspective at the first annual Performing Embodied Oralities In The Americas Workshop.

 In recent years, Aimee has been a part of the growing accessibility advocacy community in Montreal and Canada, focusing on accessible transit and cultural spaces, and participating in consultations with the Federal Government on forthcoming accessibility legislation.

 She is a member of the Hemispheric Institute’s Performing Embodied Oralities In The Americas Working Group, the Speculative Life Cluster and the Community + Differential Mobilities Cluster at Concordia University.
 Aimee’s time as co-coordinator of the Critical Disability Studies Working Group at Concordia University from 2014-2016 informs her community-driven research.
 Her current research-creation explores the connections and intersections of anti-colonialism and accessibility in Canada through video storytelling.

-Aimee currently holds a SSHRC Canada Graduate Scholarships-Master’s Program scholarship and Ethnic Studies and Social Diversity Fellowship Award.
+Aimee held a 2016-2017 SSHRC Canada Graduate Master’s Program scholarship and Ethnic Studies and Social Diversity Fellowship Award.
 She was a Terry Fox Humanitarian Award scholar from 2007-2012.
 She is an active member of the Quebec Writer’s Federation and the Creative Nonfiction Collective.